jtburum/jtburum.github.io/src/pages/2021-understanding-elixir-genserver.md

   layout: "../layouts/BlogPostLayout.astro"
 ---

 This and the other "Deck" posts are a repurposing of flashcard study decks to Q&A blog posts.
-Google was not showing love to this content as a set of flashcards and I didn't want to delete them entirely, I hope you find it useful.

 <h3>What is an Elixir GenServer?</h3>
 It is a means of spawning an Elixir Process but with the added intention of keeping track of state.
 GenServer comes with a set of predefined callback functions to help with this.